alephium/www/src/content/blog/2023-12-22_Miners--Highlight--1---Cedric-Crispin-c4ed456f6d10/index.md

 description: 'The Alephium blockchain, like many decentralized networks, relies heavily on the contributions of miners to maintain its integrity and…'
 ---

-The Alephium blockchain, like many decentralized networks, relies heavily on the contributions of miners to maintain its integrity and…

----

 ### Miners’ Highlight \#1 — Cedric Crispin

 <figure id="a30f" class="graf graf--figure graf-after--h3">